kaden175ck/Mini-JS-Projects/Form Validation/Readme.md

-## Form validation using JavaScript, HTLM and CSS
+## Basic Form validation using JavaScript and HTLM